micneuge/itunes-app/README.md

 # Itunes top 100 app

-Itunes top 100 app is app which display top albums from Itunes api, and add them to your favorites!
+Itunes top 100 app is an app which display top albums from Itunes api, and give you ability to add them to your favorites!
 It's build with React and Recoil.

 Potential improvements:
 - persist state in local storage,